Prompt engineering for empathic voice interfaces

 Using a website as EVI’s knowledge base

-Constraining EVI’s knowledge to a specific website can enable the creation of domain-specific chatbots.
+Constraining EVI’s knowledge to a specific website enables creating domain-specific chatbots.
 For example, you could use this approach to create documentation assistants or product-specific support bots.
 By leveraging existing web content, it provides a quick alternative to full RAG implementations while still offering targeted information retrieval.

 To use a website as EVI’s knowledge base, follow these steps: